ATTENTION

 Wax Basics

 In both classic and skate skiing, the base, or bottom, of the ski is very important.
 The base gives you the grip and glide to move forward.
 All skate skis require glide wax.
 There are two types of bases for classic skis: waxable and waxless (scale skis).
 Most new skiers use waxless skis.
 These are skis designed to move forward without having to apply wax to the grip zone area on the base of the ski (the tips and tails of the skis will require glide wax).
-People who have been skiing for a long time often use waxable skis.
-Depending on the conditions, they will apply a different kind of wax to the base of their skis.
-Nordiq Canada offers an online waxing tutorial to provide the basics of waxing for skiers of all abilities, including those just getting started.

 Where can I ski?